• Campaigns

 Against this backdrop, the Muslim voters in Gorton and Denton are front and centre in this national conversation.
 It is as if Allah has favoured these brothers and sisters with the ability to make a decision that could help decide the whole country’s long-term future.

-Since this election is not a general election – which would need stronger coordination among Muslims at the national level – it is not my place to tell the community in Gorton and Denton how to vote.
+Since this election is not a general election — which would need stronger co-ordination among Muslims at the national level — it is not my place to tell the community in Gorton and Denton how to vote.
 This decision belongs first and foremost with the constituency’s Muslims, in consultation with Muslim community leaders in the UK.

 However, I would like to offer some of my own observations and thoughts, and invite local brothers and sisters to consider these as they think about where to put their cross on the ballot this Thursday.

-What is clear in Gorton and Denton is that the frontrunner and second party in the polls offer two very different visions for Muslims in Britain.
-The Green candidate, Hannah Spencer, a local plumber, has condemned the ongoing genocide in Gaza, offered solidarity to British Muslims and denounced racism and Islamophobia.
-Reform UK’s candidate Matthew Goodwin on the other hand, is a presenter on GB News, a channel whose content the Centre for Media Monitoring has said: “risks inciting violence and discrimination against Muslim communities”,[2] and who has himself called for a halt to Muslim migration to Britain, and accused British Muslims of having “views that are fundamentally opposed to British values and ways of life”.[3]
+Reform’s candidate Matthew Goodwin, on the other hand, is a presenter on GB News — a channel whose content the Centre for Media Monitoring (CfMM) has said: “risks inciting violence and discrimination against Muslim communities”.
+In addition, Goodwin has called for a halt to Muslim migration to Britain, and accused British Muslims of having “views that are fundamentally opposed to British values and ways of life”.
+[3] [4]

 A Green victory in Gorton and Denton could force Labour to take more positive steps that match with the interests and values of people of conscience nationwide, including British Muslims, and disempower the growing far right.
-It is clear the Government are already panicking about the Green threat, with a once senior figure in the party already admitting that “A Reform win would be terrible.
-But a Green win would be existential.”[4]
-Isn’t this enough proof that this by-election is a fantastic opportunity to put more pressure on Labour to drastically change its course?
+It is clear the government are already panicking about the Green threat, with a once senior figure in the party already admitting,

 It’s also worth remembering that Labour has historically enjoyed overwhelming Muslim support nationwide.
 Some local Muslim voters may still prefer Labour to the Greens too.
 But this attitude raises important questions.
 Do Labour really deserve Muslim support?